mat02/python-package-template/README.rst

 * Install the dev requirements into a virtualenv. ``pipenv install --dev``) || ``pip install .[dev]``
 * Activate your project on `pyup.io`_.
 Use ``fab gen_requirements_txt`` to generate requirements.txt from Pipfile.

-Upon creating your project, these are some of the options that will be available to you via the generated fabfile.
+Upon creating your project, these are some of the options fabric_ will provide via the generated fabfile.

 Prepend ``fab`` to the following commands from project root:

 .. code-block:: bash